 The IRS, like businesses and individuals, is not immune to the destruction that Covid has left and continues to leave in it's wake.
-Many of us have been frustrated with the IRS over the past 18 months as it seems impossible to get through on the phone lines, letters and notices are requesting a response by a date prior to when the letter or notice was received, and document processing is taking considerably longer than in the past, many times holding up a refund payment.
+Many of us have been frustrated with the IRS over the past couple years as it seems impossible to get through on the phone lines, letters and notices are requesting a response by a date prior to when the letter or notice was received, and document processing is taking considerably longer than in the past, many times holding up a refund payment.
 These are just a few of the issues we've seen over this past tax season, and I wanted to provide additional information on exactly how bad the situation at the IRS is right now through an official report by the Taxpayer Advocate Service.

 The Taxpayer Advocate is an independent organization within the IRS that assists taxpayers with resolving ongoing issues that they can’t resolve on their own, as well as reports to Congress on the status of the IRS and recommendations on how to improve and prevent future problems.